 It's the accessibility and ease of everything that makes Rarotonga so different from other South Pacific island destinations.

-Just 20 miles in circumference, you can drive around the island in under an hour.
-With a wide range of scenery, activities, accommodation, restaurants and cafes, no matter where you are or what you want to do, Rarotonga is like one big resort.
+Just 32 km in circumference, you can drive around the island in 40 minutes.
+With a wide range of scenery, activities, accommodation, restaurants and cafes, no matter where you are or what you want to do, the whole island is your playground.

 OFF THE BEATEN TRACK